cytoscape/cytoscape-manual/docs/Creating_Networks.md

 <a id="supported_files"> </a>
 ### Supported Files

-The **Import Network from Table** function supports delimited text files and Microsoft Excel Workbooks.
+The import function supports delimited text files and Microsoft Excel Workbooks.
 For Excel Workbooks with multiple sheets, one sheet can be selected for import at a time.
 The following is a sample table file: